+MILENA is an indirect, fluidized bed gasifier, meaning that product gas is not diluted with N2 from combustion.
 Solid biomass or waste enters the MILENA in a central riser.
-A small amount of steam or air is also injected in the riser to fluidize hot bed material.
-Using the energy of the hot bed material, the biomass or waste reacts into three basic products being solid (char), condensable (tars) and product gas (mainly H2, CO, CH4, C2H4, CO2, and H2O).
+A small amount of steam of air is also injected in the riser to fluidize hot bed material.
+Using the energy of the hot bed material, the biomass or waste reacts into three basic products solids (char), condensable tars, and product gas, comprising mainly H2, CO, CH4, C2H4, CO2, and H2O.

-The product gas, char and tars flow upwards into a settling chamber where most of the char together with bed material is separated from the product gas.
-Remaining char and tars are recovered in downstream gas cleaning, before being send to the combustion chamber positioned around the riser.
-In this chamber char and tars are combusted, heating up the bed material before it flows to the riser completing the cycle.
+The product gas, char and tars flow upwards into setting chamber, where most of the char and bed material is separated from the product gas.
+All char and tars are sent to the combustion chamber positioned around the riser.
+They are then combusted in this second chamber, heating up the bed material before it flows back to the riser, and thus completing the cycle.

-As of the two reaction zones, the MILENA produces a valuable product gas as well as a flue gas.
-While the gases both need to be cooled and cleaned, separate cooling allows for optimization of efficiency as well as availability.
-The product gas is cooled by means of saturated or superheated steam generated in the flue gas cooler, avoiding the presence of cold spots and fouling by tars in the product gas cooler.
+Because of the two reaction zones, MILENA produces a valuable product gas as well as a flue gas.
+Both gases need to be cooled and cleaned, and separate cooling allows for optimi – zation of efficiency as well as availability.
+The product gas is cooled by means of air, saturated steam or superheated steam generated in the flue gas cooler.
+This avoids the presence of cold spots and fouling by tars in the product gas cooler.

 In MILENA the use of a separate combustion zone providing the heat for the pyrolysis results in 100% carbon conversion, boosting gasifier efficiency and minimizing ash volume.
 The efficiency is further increased as tars and char removed from the product gas are recycled to the MILENA’s combustor reactor where the energy is used for the gasification process.

-MILENA delivers product gas with minimal dilution, while using ambient air as oxygen supplier for the combustion reactor.
-Pure oxygen supply by an ASU is unnecessary.
+MILENA delivers product gas with minimal dilution, while using ambient air as oxygen supply for the combustion reactor; pure oxygen supply by an ASU is unnecessary.

-The undiluted product gas has a high energy density, typically 17 to 24 MJ/Nm3 (430 to 620 Btu/scf) depending on the gasified material, typically twice the energy density of syngas and three to four times the energy density of conventional gasification.
-This product gas can be applied in gas engines and gas turbines.
-For the latter a high energy density is required.
-The undiluted product gas is also a good basis for downstream conversion to liquid and gaseous fuels.
+The undiluted product gas has a high energy density, typically 17 to 24 MJ/Nm (430 to 620 Btu/scf) depending on the gasified material.
+This is typically twice the energy density of syngas and three to four times the energy density of conventional gasification

-In the 1st loop of OLGA, the gas is gently cooled down by scrubbing oil.
-Heavy tar particles condense and are collected, after which they are separated from the scrubbing oil and recycled to the gasifier to recover the associated energy content of the tars.
-The condensation occurs above the water dewpoint of the gas, avoiding the production of contaminated waste water.
+In the first loop of OLGA, the gas is gently cooled down by scrubbing oil.
+Heavy tars condense and are collected, after which they are separated from the scrubbing oil and recirculated to the gasifier.
+The condensation occurs above the water dewpoint of the gas, avoiding the production of contaminated wastewater.

-In the 2nd loop, lighter tars are absorbed by scrubbing oil lowering the tar dewpoint to 20°C or even less.
-In the absorber column the oil is saturated by these tars.
-This saturated oil is regenerated in a stripper.
+In the second loop, lighter tars are absorbed by scrubbing oil, thus lowering the tar dewpoint to below 20°C. In this absorber column the oil is saturated by these tars, and this saturated oil is later regenerated in a stripper column.
 Hot air or steam is used to strip the tar out of the scrubbing oil.
-Again, tars can be recycled to the gasifier where they are destructed and contribute to the energy efficiency.
+Again, tars can be recycled to the gasifier where they are decomposed and contribute to overall energy efficiency

 With the use of OLGA, product gases no longer suffer from tar related problems and can be dewatered, further cleaned if necessary and utilized.
 Because all captured solids, heavy and light tars are recycled, OLGA is in principle a waste free system.
 With the special scrubbing oil being re-generated, OLGA has a clear operational benefit compared to conventional biodiesel or rapeseed oil (RME) scrubbing systems.

-Basis of the SMM delivery is a detailed design that is based on easy-to-transport modules, sized as 30’ and 40’ containers.
-The modules are completed and tested as far as practically possible in the workshop.
-On site the plant is quickly assembled hoisting the modules in place and connecting the modules.
+The basis of the SMM delivery is a detailed design that comprises easy-to-transport modules, sized as 30’ and 40’ containers.
+The modules are built and tested in the fabrication yard.
+On site, the plant is then quickly assembled by hoisting the modules in place and connecting the modules.
 The pre-defined design and the modular construction make this concept an excellent solution for facilities with a small capacity in remote locations.

-The MILENA-OLGA technology is very fuel flexible.
-A variety of biomasses and waste feedstocks can be used to fuel the gasifier.
-As the SMM is a standard design, built up out of pre-defined modules, the installed capacity of the SMM is depending on the fuel quality.
-The SMM can handle 900 to 1400 kg/hr fuel with an energy value of 4 to 6 MW.
-The system can deliver 3.0 to 4.5 MW (10 to 15 MM Btu/hr) clean product gas to reciprocating gas engines, with which the net electricity supply of this facility will be between 1.0 and 1.5 MW.
+The MILENA-OLGA technology is highly fuel flexible.
+A variety of biomass and waste feedstocks can be used to fuel the gasifier.
+As the SMM is a standard design, built up out of pre-defined modules, the installed capacity of the SMM depends on the fuel quality.
+The SMM can handle 900 to 1,400 kg/hr fuel with an energy value of 4 to 6 MW.
+The system can deliver 3 to 4.5 MW (10 to 15 MM Btu/hr) clean product gas to reciprocating gas engines, with which the net electricity supply of this facility will be between 1 and 1.5 MW.